• Skip to primary navigation

 pulling apart a mochi waffle with hands

-• Glutinous rice flour: This recipe uses 100% glutinous rice flour, avoiding all-purpose flour.
-All-purpose flour dilutes the amylopectin starch, which is responsible for the sticky and chewy texture.
+• Glutinous rice flour: This recipe uses 100% glutinous rice flour, no all-purpose flour!
+All-purpose flour makes the waffles less sticky and chewy because it dilutes the amylopectin starch, which is responsible for their texture.

 • Sugar.
 Many recipes fall short here.
 A good amount of sugar is necessary for browning the waffle since glutinous rice flour doesn't brown easily.

-• Boiling The Milk: Though I haven't found the exact science for this, I've found that cooking the milk before mixing with the dry ingredients significantly enhances chewiness.
+• Boiling the milk: Though I have not found the exact science for this, I have found that cooking the milk before mixing with the dry ingredients significantly enhances the chewiness.

 🧂 Ingredients